Imagine a virtual venue with the pop of a branded Splash page. Now say hello to the Virtual Event Page.

 - A Virtual Event URL can only be used for check-in on one browser and one device at a time.

-6. Testing the flow
+6. Testing the end-to-end experience

 To test the flow, we recommend duplicating your event page and running through the flow as an actual guest.
-This will ensure you haven't missed a beat.

 Link: Be sure to also check out our pre-event checklist before launching your next event.